SEO Tools - robots, sitemap, rss

 </urlset>

-This sitemap example lists two web pages, and page1
+The sitemap example above lists two web pages, with page1

 RSS